algorandfoundation/ARCs/ARCs/arc-draft_asa_url_templating.md

 4. _Field name_ **MUST** be 'reserve' to represent the reserve address is used for the 32-byte hash but is specified here so future iterations of the specification may allow other fields or syntaxes to reference other mutable field types.
 5. _Hash type_ **MUST** be 'sha2-256' but is explicitly specified so as to allow future versions the option of using other hashes.

 > IPFS may add future versions of the cid spec, and add additional multicodec types or other supported hashes.
-Implementations SHOULD use IFPS libraries where possible that accept multicodec and hash types as named values and allow a CID to be composed generically.
+Implementations SHOULD use IPFS libraries where possible that accept multicodec and hash types as named values and allow a CID to be composed generically.

 ### Examples